 That will prevent the file from being accessed.
 Similar code can be used for your

-Attacks like a Brute Force attack, target your login form.
-Specifically for WordPress security, the All in One WP Security & Firewall plugin has an option to simply change the default URL (/wp-admin/) for that login form.
+Brute-force attacks usually target your login form.
+So changing where that lives can make it harder for attackers to get in.
+The All in One WP Security & Firewall plugin has an option to simply change the default URL (from

-Next to that, you could also limit the number of attempts to login from a certain IP address.
-There are several WordPress plugins to help you to protect your login form from IP addresses that fire a multitude of login attempts your way.
-We haven’t tested all, but feel free to let me know your experiences.
+Next to that, you can also limit the number of attempts to log in from a certain IP address.
+There are several WordPress plugins to help you protect your login form from IP addresses that fire a multitude of login attempts your way.

-While functional, disabling can come with a cost.
-Which is why we don’t recommend disabling for everything, but being more selective on how and what you allow to access it.
+While functional, disabling can come at a cost.
+This is why we don’t recommend disabling for everything, but being more selective on how and what you allow to access it.
 In WordPress, if you use Jetpack you’ll want to be extra careful here.

 There are a number of plugins that help you be very selective in the way you implement and disable XML-RPC by default.